The Diaspora Chant

 Disasters of War

 Goya expressed so eloquently the truth about the "Disasters of War" showing man's inhumanity to man.
-Since then politicians and power seekers from all corners of the earth claim war is manageable, protecting the innocent is key and designer laws are in place to do that.
+Since then politicians and power seekers from all corners of the earth claim war is manageable, protecting the innocent is key with designer laws are in place to do that.

-For this installation Gino nailed each of the 48 panels to the wall using forged iron nails to symbolise the gap between reality and truth, as they are often used for decorative effect.
-Gino intended the multiple to be a conversation with Goya's Disasters of War, the Apocalypse and Bayeux tapestries.
 In the middle ages tapestries were usually hung on walls in the homes of the wealthy and powerful.
 Illusions for perceived grandeur, knowledge, status and power.
 (Gino hopes to have this installation made into a tapestry and looks to secure funding to do so in the future)